 Expectations for student conduct while on district property or engaged in a district-sponsored function should be specific and clear.
 The rules of conduct listed below are intended to do that and focus on safety and respect for the rights and property of others.
-Students who will not accept responsibility for their own behavior and who violate these rules will be required to accept the penalties for their conduct.
 Disciplinary action, when necessary, will be firm, fair, and consistent so as to be the most effective in changing student behavior.
 The staff at a school has the responsibility for taking appropriate actions when a student is involved in a situation that disrupts the learning environment of a school.